hajonsoft/elephant/README.md

 # to get likes

-Download all the videos as json using chrome and paste into a file then run code in play.js
+Download all the videos as json using chrome and paste into a file in ./likes then run code in play.js